 - Demonstrations occur regularly in Bamako and can turn violent.
 You should avoid all political rallies, protests and large gatherings.

-- We advise Australians who remain in Mali to maintain several days’ stock of food and water.
-You should keep a low profile and monitor the media for information.
-You are advised to review your security arrangements constantly and ensure that you are prepared to leave at short notice if necessary.
-This should include having up-to-date travel documentation, including, if possible, visas for neighbouring countries.
+- Australians in Mali should have robust security arrangements and maintain contingency plans to ensure that they are prepared to leave at short notice if necessary.
+This should include having up-to-date travel documentation.

 - Australia does not have an embassy or consulate in Mali.
-The Canadian Embassy in Bamako provides consular assistance to Australians in Mali (except the issue of passports).
-The Australian High Commission in Accra, Ghana can also assist Australians in Mali.
+The Canadian Embassy in Bamako provides consular assistance to Australians in Mali.
+This service includes the issuance of Provisional Travel Documents.
+The Australian High Commission in Ghana can also assist Australians in Mali.